lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork11.md

 ---

 ## Logistics
-* Due: Wednesday, March 1st AoE.
+* Due: Wednesday, September 27th AoE.
-* Submission instructions: make sure that the required file (`read_file.c`) is in your `/classwork/week7/wed/` directory.
+* Submission instructions: make sure that the required file (`hi.c`) is in your `/classwork/week6/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Learning outcomes
+* Practice reading data from the command line
-* Practice reading and writing using a file pointer in C.
+* Practice using arrays

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `classwork/week7/wed/`, creating directories `week7` and `wed` if necessary.
+* From your `csci11_fall2023` directory, navigate to `classwork/week6/wed/`, creating directories `week6`
-* Create a file called `read_file.c`, and inside it write a C program that does the following:

-Use `fopen` to open the file `/public/classwork/week7/wed/input.txt`, read the doubles it contains, and print their maximum value to a file called `max.txt` in the same directory as your `read_file.c` file.
-You should also use `fopen` to read the file you are writing to.
-You can assume that the input file contains exactly 5 doubles.

-### Hints
-* You can check that you will get full credit for this assignment by compiling your program, running it and saving its output to a file, and comparing that file to the example output.
-Specifically, do:
+and `wed` if necessary.
+* Write a C program in the file `hi.c` that takes one argument from the command line and prints `Hello, <arg>`!
+For example, if you run it with the input `Champ`, it should look like this:
 ```
-gcc -o exe -Wall read_file.c
+[p19t655@csci112 wed]$ gcc -o hi -Wall hi.c
-./exe
-diff -w -i ~/classwork/week7/wed/max.txt /public/classwork/week7/wed/expected_output.txt
+[p19t655@csci112 wed]$ ./hi Champ
+Hello, Champ!
 ```

-You will see any warnings during compilation and any differences between your output and the expected output on the screen.
-If nothing happens, the content of your output file exactly matches the expected content and there were no warnings when compiling.
-As long as your file is in the correct place and named correctly,  this means that you will get full credit for the assignment.
+An autograder will be available for this assignment before 9/25.

 ## Grading turnaround
-Everyone gets a point for this one!

-~~Preliminary results via autograder will be present in the appropriate classwork directory in the `autograder.txt`, refreshed every 2 minutes from 8am to 11am on the class day, and then every hour until 6am the following day.
-The 6am run is the final grade.
-Scores will be uploaded to D2L by the next class period.~~
+Final scores will be run at 6am on the due date and scores will be uploaded to D2L by the next class meeting.